WeiHao97/WeiHao97.github.io/_pages/about.md

 I was an undergraduate student, double majoring in CS and Math at the University of Wisconsin-Madison and I graduated in Dec 2019.
 I was advised by Prof.[Shivaram Venkataraman](https://shivaram.org/) on ML Systsems and by Prof.[Vikas Singh](https://www.biostat.wisc.edu/~vsingh/) on Machine Learning.

+I will intern at MPI-SWS under Prof.[Jonathan Mace](https://people.mpi-sws.org/~jcmace/) starting from July 2019.

 I will join Columbia University as a PhD starting from 2020 Fall, co-advised by Prof.[Asaf Cidon](https://www.asafcidon.com/) and Prof.[Junfeng Yang](http://www.cs.columbia.edu/~junfeng/).

 My current interest lies in the intersection of Systems and Machine Learning.
 I believe that ML system is not only just a new use case for existing systems, but also requires novel features to accommodate ML’s statistical and computation-intensive nature.
 I am excited to build energy efficient, scalable and safe ML systems for next generation.

+Please contact [me](wh2473"at_circle"columbia"dot"edu) if you want to collaborate.

 News
 ======